≡ Menu

 Unfortunately…

-There currently isn’t a cure for Spina Bifida however, there are a variety of different treatments available to help someone with this disease to help manage and perhaps prevent some of the most troublesome complications.
-This is why it’s important to maintain regular checkups with your primary care physician so that he or she can help you create a treatment program specifically designed for you so that you can life a long and healthy life.
+There currently isn’t a cure for spina bifida.
+However, various to help someone with this disease to help manage and prevent some of the most troublesome complications.
+This is why it’s essential to maintain regular checkups with your primary care physician so that they can help you create a treatment program specifically designed for you to live a long and healthy life.

 First…

-If you think you have a medical issue, don’t use the internet to diagnose yourself.
-After all, if you do and you’re correct, you’re still going to need to see the doctor, and if you’re wrong, the time you spend being your own doctor could really harm yourself!
+If you have a medical issue, don’t use the internet to diagnose yourself.
+After all, if you do and you’re correct, you’ll still need to see the doctor, and if you’re wrong, the time you spend being your doctor could harm yourself!

 Second…